OmniaAhmed208/chat-package/README.md

 @endauth
 ```

-- if you have static design you may put $websiteName and $websiteColor any value or empty (e.g., "") but not remove them
+- if you have static design you may put $websiteName and $websiteColor any value or empty (e.g., "") but not remove them from the previous code.

 ## Author